cypherpunk-academy/2064/en/068_1918_2023_Interrogation_2.md

 But it smells terrible, all the way over here!
 Don't do things like that too often.
 But now: Phase 2.
-All but Bertold leave the room."
+All but Berthold leave the room."

 The room empties.
-Bertold goes to a shelf on the wall in which there are some pliers and knives.
+Berthold goes to a shelf on the wall in which there are some pliers and knives.
 He looks for a while and then takes a big little pair of pincers.

-Bertold: "The toe and finger forceps."
+Berthold: "The toe and finger forceps."
 He's holding it towards the captain.
 Hilde looks over at him, closes her eyes again and breathes heavily.

-Captain loudly: "First the fingers, first the thumb", then he looks at Hilde: "Well?"
+Captain loudly: "First the fingers, first the thumb," then he looks at Hilde: "Well?"
 Hilde's breathing harder.
 She's starting to sweat.

-Bertold: "Thumb?
+Berthold: "Thumb?
 That's good."
 He takes Wilhelm's hand.
 He's fighting back.
-Bertold grabs harder.
+Berthold grabs harder.
 Wilhelm snatches his hand from him with his last strength.

-Bertold: "Well, you don't want to?
+Berthold: "Well, you don't want to?
 No problem."

-Bertold sits down on his lap with a swing so that he wedges Wilhelm's arm under him.
+Berthold sits down on his lap with a swing so that he wedges Wilhelm's arm under him.
 He takes his hand by force.
 Wilhelm can't do anything anymore.
 He's trying to pull her away, but he can't.
-Bertold uses the pliers.
+Berthold uses pliers.

 Hilde: "STOP!"